Dilbert66/esphome-vistaECP/README.md

 To use this software you simply place the vistaAlarm.yaml file in your main esphome directory, then copy the *.h and *.cpp files from the vistaEcpInterface directory to a similarly named subdirectory (case sensitive) in your esphome main directory and then compile the yaml as usual.
 The directory name is in the "includes:" option of the yaml.

+##### Notes:
+* If you use the zone expanders and/or LRR functions, you might need to clear CHECK messages for the LRR and expanded zones from the panel on boot or restart by entering your access code followed by 1 twice. eg 12341 12341 where 1234 is your access code.

 The yaml attributes should be fairly self explanatory for customization.
 The yaml example also shows how to setup named zones.

 ## Features: